EU panel says finance sweeteners for green projects may create bubble

-LONDON (Reuters) - Cutting capital requirements at banks to encourage more lending to environmentally-friendly projects could create a “green bubble”, a panel convened by the European Union’s executive said on Wednesday.
+LONDON, Jan 31 (Reuters) - Cutting capital requirements at banks to encourage more lending to environmentally friendly projects could create a “green bubble”, a panel convened by the European Union’s executive said on Wednesday.

 The High-Level Expert Group on Sustainable Finance published its final recommendations on creating a financial system that can fund more projects to improve the environment and deliver social benefits over the long term.

-The European Commission wants such investments to help expand the EU capital market as it faces the departure of Britain, its biggest financial center.
+The European Commission wants such investments to help expand the EU capital market as it faces the departure of Britain, its biggest financial centre.

 The report aims to recommend tweaks to the bloc’s regulatory and financial policy rules to encourage sustainable finance.